quero-edu/maggeocoder/README.md

 **TODO**: Zoom map to perfectly fit all markers.

-**TODO**: Add form of exponential decay to requests (at one instance, in a 447 address query, 8 returned with a status as OVER_QUERY_LIMIT)

 **TODO**: ~~Move styling and options js out of mgc.js~~ and css into .css file

+~~**TODO**: Add form of exponential decay to requests (at one instance, in a 447 address query, 8 returned with a status as OVER_QUERY_LIMIT)~~ Requests are sent at a fixed interval to not exceed query limits

 ~~**TODO**: Convert \t to whitespace on user input~~ Done!